kagglerF/facial/README.md

-# this repository was made for code chare.
+# this repository was made for code share.
 #